CEF Lead Executives

 Chief Sustainability Officer

-Paulette is responsible for defining J&J’s strategic direction to accelerate positive environmental impact across the company’s operations, products and value chain, and for supporting solutions at the intersection of human and environmental health.
-She also oversees the company’s employee safety programs and the company’s enterprise-wide approach to respecting human rights.
-Paulette has been with J&J for 27 years, and before being appointed Chief Sustainability Officer she served as J&J’s VP, Global Environmental Health, Safety and Sustainability.
-She is a passional advocate for supporting diverse talent and is proud to serve as the Executive Sponsor of the youth pillar of J&J’s Women in STEM2D (WiSTEM2D) initiative as well as the Executive Sponsor of the company’s Global Operations Leadership Development (GOLD) program.
-She was selected to Entrepreneur Magazine’s 100 Women of Impact in 2021 and named a “Top 100 Woman in Sustainability” by Sustainability Magazine in 2022, 2023 and 2024.
+Paulette leads J&J’s strategy to advance positive environmental impact across the company’s operations, products and value chain, and for partnerships and solutions for a more sustainable healthcare sector.
+She also oversees the company’s workplace safety programs and the company’s enterprise-wide human rights program.
+Paulette has been with J&J for 28 years.
+Before being appointed CSO she served as J&J’s VP, Global Environmental Health, Safety & Sustainability.
+She is a passional advocate for developing next generation talent, both inside and outside of J&J. Within the company, she is proud to serve as the Executive Sponsor of the youth pillar of J&J’s Women in STEM²D (WiSTEM²D) initiative as well as the Executive Sponsor of the company’s Global Operations Leadership Development program.
+Paulette was selected to Entrepreneur Magazine’s 100 Women of Impact in 2021 and named a “Top 100 Woman in Sustainability” by Sustainability Magazine between 2022–2025.
 Paulette earned her Bachelor of Science degree in Biology from Duke University and her Master of Environmental Studies degree from Yale University’s School of the Environment.

 Winner, CEF Leadership Program (2014)